red-hat-storage/gluster-test-drive-docs/docs/gluster-module-3.md

 ### About Self-Healing
 A Gluster replicated volume maintains multiple copies of files synchronously on the volume bricks.
 This can provide high availability, load balancing, and increased read throughput.
 When a member of a replica set becomes unavailable for any reason, Gluster tracks the changes made to the online bricks in order to facilitate a set of self-healing processes when the offline bricks return to service.

+There are two types of self-heal that operate concurrently: *client-side* and *server-side* (also known as *proactive*).
+Client-side heals are triggered when a client performs a file operation on a file or directory marked as needing healed.
+Server-side heals are managed by background processes that run on each Gluster node, periodically scouring the bricks and healing any files that they find as marked.

 ### Offlining a Brick
 Your **repvol** volume has two bricks and a replication value of 2, and therefore a single replica set between bricks on nodes **rhgs1** and **rhgs2**.
 On node **rhgs1** you will stop all Gluster services and processes to ensure its bricks are offline.